tkeskita/smoothMesh/README.md

 - Optionally controls the thickness and orthogonality of prismatic boundary layers to preserve / create boundary layers using existing mesh cells
-- Does not (yet) support meshes with baffles or periodic boundaries.
+- Does not (yet) support meshes with baffles, periodic boundaries or multiple regions in the mesh.

 ## Compilation instructions